Blaine Earon

-Blaine Allen Earon (January 15, 1929 - June 3, 2019) was an American professional football player who was a defensive lineman in the National Football League (NFL).
+Blaine Allen Earon (January 15, 1929 - June 3, 2019) was an American professional football player who played as a defensive lineman in the National Football League (NFL).
 After playing college football for the Duke Blue Devils, Earon was selected by the Detroit Lions in the 19th round (226th overall) of the 1952 NFL draft.
-He played for the Detroit Lions in 1952 and 1953, both championship winning seasons.
+He played for the Detroit Lions in 1952 and 1953, both championship-winning seasons.